-My first time making tempura!
-I was surprised how easy it was to make it.
-I used some mini zucchini and their blossoms from my garden (such a treat) and whatever I found in the fridge.
-If you decide to tempur large veggies such as sweet potatoes butternut squash, cut them into small chunks (1″ thick).
-The tempura and vegetables came out light, crunchy and delicious.
+I never made tempura before.
+This was my first time.
+I was surprised how easy it was.
+You can tempur anything.
+I used mini zucchini and zucchini blossoms from my garden (such a treat) and whatever I found in the fridge.
+If you decide to fry large veggies such as sweet potatoes and butternut squash, cut them into smaller chunks (1″ thick).
+The vegetables came out light and crunchy.
+And delicious of course.

 - tiny zucchinis - zucchini blossoms, sweet potato, leeks, peppers.
 Make sure to cut large and hard veggies into smaller chunks.